TheSignPainter98/cubedel/README.md

 Why?
 Because some day there will be Blender kb-render% tool-assisted speedruns, I'm sure of it.

-Jk I just got annoyed at the cube.
+jk I just got annoyed at the cube.

 ## Usage